matteoxpo/T05D08/README.md

 ***== Quest 3 received.
-Add implementations of the necessary functions into the src/stat.c program so it compiles itself and works correctly (receives an array of integers via stdin, displays it, calculates and displays on the new line a set of statistical metrics – maxima and minima, the expected value, and variance).
+Add implementations of the necessary functions into the src/stat.c program so it compiles itself and works correctly (receives an array of integers via stdin, displays it, calculates and displays on the new line a set of statistical metrics – maxima and minima, the expected value, and variance, taking the distribution to be uniform).
 In case of incorrect input, you must output n/a.
 Decreasing the decomposition is not allowed – you can add functions if needed, but you cannot delete them.
 Stick to the recommended program structure.
 Output floating-point numbers with an accuracy of 6 decimal places. ==***